 Because of the FDA’s relatively hands-off stance toward supplements and vitamins, companies are allowed to make pretty bold claims about their products, and these claims are often not backed by research.
 Here are tips and tools you can use to be your own savvy advocate when evaluating different supplement options.

 - Look up how supplements rank when tested by independent companies.
 Groups like Labdoor and ConsumerLab evaluate the content of different prenatal vitamins and supplements to see whether bottles contain the amounts and types of compounds that they advertise.
 (This isn’t just us being paranoid — some supplements do not even contain the main compounds advertised in them.)
+Other independent organizations like NSF and USP also evaluate both product contents and manufacturing practices to ensure they meet quality standards.
+You can look for their certification seals on product labels.

 - If possible, get your blood levels of certain compounds like folate, vitamin D, and iron checked — this will help guide you on whether and how much you should be adding via supplements.